angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ## <a name="objective-results">Objective results</a>

-The following workouts are presented as evidence of performance changes both during and after Year 2 of the Year of the Engine program.
+The following workout is presented as evidence of performance changes during Year 2 of the Year of the Engine program.
 The results are mine alone (<i>n</i> = 1).

 ### <a name="objective-results-10-minute-rower">10:00.0 Rower time trial</a>